decentraland/documentation/content/creator/sdk7/publishing/publishing.md

 - **rating**: This is used to classify the content of your scene based on its appropriateness for different age groups (`T` for Teens or `A` for Adults).
 It helps in filtering content for players.

 {{< hint warning >}}
 **📔 Note**: See [scene metadata]({{< ref "/content/creator/sdk7/projects/scene-metadata.md" >}}) for more details on how to set these parameters.
 {{< /hint >}}

 ## To publish the scene

 ### Via the Decentraland Editor

 Make sure you've [installed the Decentraland editor]({{< ref "/content/creator/sdk7/getting-started/installation-guide.md#the-decentraland-editor" >}}).

-1) Open your scene's folder using Visual Studio Code.
+1. Open your scene's folder using Visual Studio Code.

 {{< hint warning >}}
 **📔 Note**: The Visual Studio window must be at the root folder of the scene project.
 {{< /hint >}}

-2) Open the Editor's menu, by clicking the Decentraland logo on the tabs on the left.
+2. Open the Editor's menu, by clicking the Decentraland logo on the tabs on the left.
 Then click **Publish scene**.

    This opens a new tab in Visual Studio, showing what parcels you're deploying to.

-3) Approve the transaction
+3. Approve the transaction

-	- If the LAND tokens you own or have permissions are linked to a wallet you can use via Wallet Connect, click **Connect wallet**, then scan the QR code with your mobile device and follow the steps on Wallet Connect.
-	- If you need to use Metamask on the browser, click **Open in Browser** to open this same window on a browser tab.
+- For LAND on a Metamask browser account, confirm the deployment.
 Then approve the transaction on the Metamask browser extension.
+- For LAND linked to a wallet you can use via Wallet Connect, click **Connect wallet**, then scan the QR code with your mobile device and follow the steps on Wallet Connect.

 ### Via the CLI

 1. Log into your Metamask account with the same public address associated with your parcels in Decentraland.
 2. Run `npm run deploy` from the scene's folder.
     {{< hint info >}}
     **💡 Tip**: If there are files in your project folder that you don't want to deploy, list them in the _.dclignore_ file before deploying.
     {{< /hint >}}
 3. A browser tab will open, showing what parcels you're deploying to.
 Click **Sign and Deploy**.
 4. Metamask opens, notifying you that your signature is requested.
 Click **Sign** to confirm this action.

 {{< hint info >}}
 **💡 Tip**: If you're implementing a continuous integration flow, where changes to your scene are deployed automatically, then you can set the `export DCL_PRIVATE_KEY` environment variable to the private key of an account that has deploy permissions.
 {{< /hint >}}

 {{< hint info >}}
 **💡 Tip**: `npm run deploy` runs a `npm run build`, which checks the scene for type errors more strictly than running `npm run start`.
 If these errors can't be avoided (eg: they happen in an external library) and they don't impact the scene, you can use `npm run deploy  --skip-build` to skip the `npm run build` step and deploy the scene as it is.
 {{< /hint >}}

 When publishing to a [Decentraland World]({{< ref "/content/creator/worlds/about.md" >}}) , use the following command instead:

 `npm run deploy -- --target-content https://worlds-content-server.decentraland.org`

 ## Publish from a hardware wallet